Therapy for Relationship Problems: What to Expect and When to Start

 How to Know if You Need Therapy for Your Relationship

-• Emphasize that seeking therapy early is a proactive step to prevent issues from escalating and to build stronger connections.
+Seeking therapy early is a proactive step—it helps prevent issues from escalating and supports stronger, healthier connections over time.

 How Therapy for Relationship Problems Helps